Baccharis articulata

-Baccharis articulata is a species of shrub in the family Asteraceae.
+Baccharis articulata is a species of shrub in the family Asteraceae. also known as carqueja.

 The species was first described by Jean-Baptiste Lamarck, but was later reclassified by Christiaan Hendrik Persoon in 1807.
 The species is used for a variety of medical uses and is also native to parts of South America.

 Medical uses

 It is used in traditional folk medicine for liver diseases.
 It has also been traditionally used to treat digestive disorders and urinary infections.
 In Brazil the plant is used to treat diarrhea in cattle.

 Distribution

 It is native to Argentina, Bolivia, Brazil, Paraguay, and Uruguay.
 It can be found in the Paranaese forest.
 It was also introduced to Spain.

 Flowers

 Like almost all baccharis species, Baccharis articulata is dioecious with unisexual flowers.
 The flowers are visited by Discodon, Apis mellifera, Lucilia sericata, and Ruizantheda divaricata.

 In August and September, the plant has multi-petal flowers which are pale greenish yellow.